MerlynYang/MGRU/readme.md

 ##  Usage
 ### data
+To download and process the raw data (5-minute high-frequency intraday data), follow these steps:
 * Run `get_data.ipynb` to download the data.
 * Run `data_preprocess.ipynb` to clean and preprocess the data.
 This notebook also includes some basic descriptive analysis.

-*Note: Processed data is available in the `data/realized_volatility/` folder, which includes `log_rv_table`, `rv_table`, and `return_table` containing logarithmic realized volatility, realized volatility, and stock returns for each stock during the sample period.*
+*Note: Processed data is available in the `data/realized_volatility/` folder.
+This includes the `log_rv_table.csv` (processed logarithmic realized volatility) and the `rv_table.csv` (raw realized volatility calculated directly from high-frequency data).
+Stock returns (raw data) for each stock during the sample period are stored in the `data` folder and named `return_table.csv`.*

 ### training
-To reproduce the paper’s results, run the following command, adjusting `forecast_horizon` and `rnn_type` as necessary:
+To reproduce the results from the paper, start by training the model using the `src/train.py` script.
+The generated forecasts will be saved in the `results/forecasts` directory.

+For example, to generate a one-step ahead forecast ($h=1$) using the **MGRUF** model, use the following command:

 ```python
 python src/train.py --forecast_horizon 1 --rnn_type MGRUF
 ```
+You can modify the `forecast_horizon` and `rnn_type` parameters to produce forecasts for different models and forecast horizons.

-*Note: The training process may take some time.
-To save progress, forecasts for each model are stored in the `results/forecasts` folder, with filenames formatted as `{model_name}_h_{forecast_horizon}`.*
+*Note: This training process can be time-consuming.
+To save the time of readers, the forecasts used in our empirical analysis are saved in the `results/forecasts` folder.
+Each file is named using the format `{model_name}_h_{forecast_horizon}`.*

 ### evaluation
 * Run `cal_metrics.ipynb` to assess the statistical performance of the forecasts.